sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/1000 - zapier-getting-started.md

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_2.png)

 6. Continue to the **Action** section and follow the prompts to connect your Airtable account to Zapier.
-7. In the **Set up action** section, map Sensible field names to the corresponding Airtable record names.
+7. In the **Set up action** section, map Sensible field names to the corresponding Airtable column (field) names.
 Zapier displays the data from the recent document extraction as examples.
 Use the following screenshot to complete the configuration:

  ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_3.png)

-8. (Optional) If you created extra columns in the database, map each one.
+8. (Optional) If you created extra fields in the database, map each one.

 9. Follow the prompts to test the action.
 You should see the extracted data from the [1040 example document](https://github.com/sensible-hq/sensible-configuration-library/raw/main/tax_forms/1040/2021/1040_2021_sample.pdf) as a row in Airtable: